-The curriculum consists of five elements:
+The curriculum consists of six elements:

-- Core programs in law and psychology - Interdisciplinary courses such as Introduction to Law and Psychology, Social Science Applications to Law, Law and Mental Health, Research in Law and Psychology, and Forensic Assessment - Legal clinics and psychology practica and internships that combine knowledge from both fields in a practical setting - Electives in both fields, such as Health Law, Medical Malpractice, Privacy, Behavior Therapy, and Clinical Decision Making - The option for employment one summer in a legal setting, such as a publicinterest law firm, governmental agency, or private law firm.
+- Core programs in law and psychology - Interdisciplinary courses such as Introduction to Law and Psychology, Social Science Applications to Law, Law and Mental Health, Research in Law and Psychology, and Forensic Assessment - Legal clinics and psychology practica and internships that combine knowledge from both fields in a practical setting - Electives in both fields, such as Health Law, Medical Malpractice, Privacy, Behavior Therapy, and Clinical Decision Making - The option for employment one summer in a legal setting, such as a publicinterest law firm, governmental agency, or private law firm. - Research in law and psychology under the supervision of the student's primary mentor.

-Course

-Credits
+Course Credits